AlexandruCiobanu/flexxb/trunk/FlexXB/README.txt

 To register a custom annotation, subclass of com.googlecode.serializer.flexxb.Annotation: com.googlecode.serializer.flexxb.FlexXBEngine.instance.registerAnnotation(name, annotationClass, serializerClass, overrideExisting)

 To register a converter that will handle how an object of a specific type is converted to a String value that will be attached to the xml representation and viceversa: com.googlecode.serializer.flexxb.FlexXBEngine.instance.registerSimpleTypeConverter(converterInstance, overrideExisting)

-In order to register a class descriptor created via the FlexXB API for classes that cannot be accessed in order to ad annotations: com.googlecode.serializer.flexxb.FlexXBEngine.instance.api.processTypeDescriptor(apiTypeDescriptor)
+To register a class descriptor created via the FlexXB API for classes that cannot be accessed in order to ad annotations: com.googlecode.serializer.flexxb.FlexXBEngine.instance.api.processTypeDescriptor(apiTypeDescriptor)

+To provide an API descriptor file content in which the class descriptors are depicted in an XML format: com.googlecode.serializer.flexxb.FlexXBEngine.instance.api.processDescriptorsFromXml(xml)

 !NOTE!: Make sure you add the following switches to your compiler settings:
 	 -keep-as3-metadata XmlClass -keep-as3-metadata XmlAttribute -keep-as3-metadata XmlElement -keep-as3-metadata XmlArray -keep-as3-metadata ConstructorArg